MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ### Parameters

 *`pos`*\
-The position of the deque element to be referenced.
+The position of the `deque` element to be referenced.

 ### Return Value

 A reference to the element whose position is specified in the argument.
-If the position specified is greater than the size of the deque, the result is undefined.
+If the position specified is greater than the size of the `deque`, the result is undefined.

 ### Remarks

 If the return value of `operator[]` is assigned to a `const_reference`, the `deque` object can’t be modified.
 If the return value of `operator[]` is assigned to a `reference`, the `deque` object can be modified.

-When compiled by using [`_ITERATOR_DEBUG_LEVEL`](../standard-library/iterator-debug-level.md) defined as 1 or 2, a runtime error will occur if you attempt to access an element outside the bounds of the deque.
+When compiled by using [`_ITERATOR_DEBUG_LEVEL`](../standard-library/iterator-debug-level.md) defined as 1 or 2, a runtime error will occur if you attempt to access an element outside the bounds of the `deque`.
 See [Checked Iterators](../standard-library/checked-iterators.md) for more information.

 ### Example